bignacio/soc/docs/articles/positive-cpp.md

 1. **Avoid Pointers**: Pointers aren't necessary in most of the code we write, if not all.
 2. **Use Values**: Assign values, pass everything by value, and return by value (more on that below).
 3. **Then pass by reference**: If necessary, consider passing by reference, which might be needed at some point.
-4. **Smart Pointers**: Only resort to smart pointers (unique pointers, shared pointers, etc.) if absolutely necessary.
+4. **And use Smart Pointers**: Only resort to smart pointers (unique pointers, shared pointers, etc.) if absolutely necessary.
 Make sure to have a good understanding of how they work and when to use them before diving in.

 **Notes on working with values only**: C++ developers (and even linters!) will point out that using values for everything can result in significant data copying and affect program performance.
 That is true, and I'll just note that, like any optimization, don't worry about it until you have to worry about it.
 Measure first, and if it works for you, move on to the next problem.